 - Itch or sore

 If some of these conditions occur in your skin lesions and conditions do not improve, it's safer to see a doctor or dermatologist for diagnosis and treatment before too late.

-To be accurate, photos require that the following conditions are met.
-Please take photos with this requirement in mind;
+To be accurate, well-focused close-up or well-focused high resolution color photos are recommended.
+Please take photos with these requirements in mind;

 - Color photos.
-Black and white photos are not supported.
+Black and white photos may not be accurate.

 - Blurry photos are bad.
 Keep camera well focused while taking photos.